Event

 fundamentals.

-The course leaders are the visiting Professor Nicholas Gould and the Centre Director Professor Renato Nazzini, and the lecturers may include:
+The course leader is the visiting Professor Nicholas Gould, King's College represented by Centre Director Professor Renato Nazzini, FIDIC represented by Chief Executive Dr. Nelson Ogunshakin OBE, and the tutors may include:

 - Murray Armes